-Listed in: Ohio and Regional · African American Studies · Appalachian Studies · Sociology · Memoir
+Listed in: Sociology · African American Studies · Appalachian Studies · Ohio and Regional · Memoir

 Organized around the life histories, medical struggles, and recollections of Otis Trotter and his thirteen siblings, Keeping Heart is a personal account of an African American family’s journey north during the second Great Migration.